ThomasClemons/ai-case-study/README.md

 | **Market Cap ($ billions)** | $ 394.3B | $ 199.4B | $ 73.2B | $ 141.0B |
 | **Technology Expense ($ billions)** | $ 9.4B | $ 3.6B | $ 8.6B | $3.4B |

-**Moody's Credit Quality - JPMorgan vs Major Competitors**
+**Moody's Credit Quality - JPMorgan Chase vs Major Competitors**
 | **Company** | **JPMorgan Chase** | **Bank of America** | **Citigroup** | **Wells Fargo** |
 | --- | :-: | :-: | :-: | :-: |
 | **Outlook** | Stable | Stable | Stable | Stable |
 | **Long-Term Senior Debt** | Aa3 | A1 | A3 | A1 |
 | **Short-Term Debt** | P-1 | P-1 | P-2 | P-1 |

-My observations:
+Observations:
 - JPMorgan Chase outperforms its competitors in every category.
 - JPMorgan Chase far exceeds its competitors in AI/ML investment.
 - JPMorgan Chase leadership has a clear vision of where they want to go and they moving at an accelerated pace compare with their competitors.

-## Recommendations
+## Recommendation

 - JPMorgan Chase is head and shoulders above all financial services companies in the US.
 They have a clear vision and moving at an accelerated pace to deliver.
-- My recommendation would be that JPMorgan Chase share their AI and ML insights with other US banks.
+- I recommend that JPMorgan Chase share their AI and ML insights with other US banks.
 These banks will never have the captial to invest like JPMorgan Chase has.
-- Common areas that won't impact competitive advantage are:
+Common areas that won't impact competitive advantage are:
-1. Risk Management
+    - Risk Management
-2. Fraud Detection
+    - Fraud Detection
-3. Cyber Security
+    - Cyber Security
-4. Regulatory Reporting
+    - Regulatory Reporting